Perth’s public transport system is clean, reliable, and easy to use.

-There’s a round trip across the river every 30 minutes on weekdays (less frequently on weekends) from the Barrack Street jetty on the city side to the Mends Street jetty in South Perth.
-The bus may be quicker, but the view from the river is worth it.
+If you happen to be travelling to or from South Perth, you have the option to take the ferry across the river.
+Round-trip journeys cross the river every 30 minutes from the Barrack Street jetty on the city side to the Mends Street jetty in South Perth.
+The bus might be a little quicker, but the view from the river is worth it.